-Inappropriate route guidance can occur under one or more of the following conditions:
+Incorrect route guidance can occur under one or more of the following conditions:

-- The turn was not made on the road indicated. - Route guidance might not be available when using automatic rerouting for the next right or left turn. - The route might not be changed when using automatic rerouting. - There is no route guidance when turning at an intersection. - Plural names of places might be announced occasionally. - It could take a long time to operate automatic rerouting during highspeed driving. - Automatic rerouting might display a route returning to the set waypoint if heading for a destination without passing through a set waypoint. - The route prohibits the entry of a vehicle due to a regulation by time or season or any other regulation which may be given. - Some routes might not be searched.
+- The turn was not made on the road indicated. - Route guidance might not be available when using automatic rerouting for the next right or left turn. - The route might not be changed when using automatic rerouting. - There is no route guidance when turning at an intersection. - Automatic rerouting might display a route returning to the set waypoint if heading for a destination without passing through a set waypoint. - The route prohibits the entry of a vehicle due to a regulation by time or season or any other regulation which may be given. - Some routes might not be searched.

-The route to the destination might not be shown if there are new roads, if roads have recently changed, or if certain roads are not listed in the map data.
-See Maps \$\sim\$ 139.
+The route to the destination might not be shown if there are new roads, if roads have recently changed, or if certain roads are not listed in Maps.